-If you haven’t been hit by the Gin wave in the UK over the past 18/24 months, then you’re certainly missing out!
+If the Gin wave hasn’t hit you in the UK over the past 18/24 months, then you’re certainly missing out!
 According to the WSTA (Wine and Spirit Trade Association), sales of Gin in the UK was over £1.5 billion (roughly 55 million bottles) in the 12 months to the end of March 2018 (Source: DrinksBusiness).

-It seems us Brits are back in love with juniper berries, with 315+ distilleries now in the UK and well over 100 British gin brands on the market.
-It’s not only the British who are mad for Gin.
-2017 was a record-breaking year with exports across the World with sales hitting an estimated value of £530m!
+It seems we Brits are back in love with juniper berries, with 315+ distilleries now in the UK and well over 100 British gin brands on the market.
+It’s not only the British who are mad for gin.
+2017 was a record-breaking year with exports across the World, with sales hitting an estimated value of £530m!
 Gin certainly looks here to stay, especially as it’s recently been voted the most popular spirit ahead of Whisky and Vodka (Source: Independent).

-Local and regional pride is at stake with brands proudly displaying their locality, representing their people with their own Gin.
+Local and regional pride is at stake, with brands proudly displaying their locality, representing their people with their gin.
 Similarly, to craft ales.
 Brighton Gin is very popular in the bars and pubs in the seaside city, the logo reminiscent of the famous wording from Brighton Pier.
-Liverpool Gin proudly displays the ‘Liver Bird’, the symbol associated with the city itself and also sits on the centre of the football club crest.
+Liverpool Gin proudly displays the ‘Liver Bird’, the symbol associated with the city itself, and sits on the football club crest.

 Variations & tastes

 With the modern twist on variations and flavours, the way the modern Gin enthusiast enjoys their gin has changed.
-The style in glassware has been transformed with the ‘copa’ style glass.
-The short stem and wide bowl allows plenty of ice, tonic and various garnishes to be added to broaden the flavour.
-You can taste what you smell, the wide bowl allows you to breathe in the botanical aromas.
+The style in glassware has been transformed with the Copa style glass.
+The short stem and wide bowl allow plenty of ice, tonic and various garnishes to broaden the flavour.
+You can taste what you smell; the wide bowl allows you to breathe in the botanical aromas.
 More space for garnishes and ice increases the flavour profiles makes it more enjoyable.
-The traditional long-drink tumbler is still used, but the copa wide bowl is more popular with gin enthusiasts.
+The traditional long-drink tumbler is still used, but the Copa wide bowl is more popular with gin enthusiasts.

 Gins are enhanced by what they’re being mixed with.
-Generally, the tonic to gin ratio is 2:1 with consumers opting for premium tonic brands like Fever-Tree.
+Generally, the tonic to gin ratio is 2:1.
+Consumers opt for premium tonic brands like Fever-Tree.
 London based Fever-Tree saw sales rise 77% in the first half of 2017 (Source: DrinksBusiness).
 Thanks to the increase in gin consumption and creating different, more diverse tonics and mixers.

 Customers can see our great selection of glasses perfect for gin and tonic.
-The copa style glasses are very popular, so why not try them out for yourself!
+The Copa style glasses are trendy, so why not try them out for yourself!